 Choosing a suitable software development methodology can be challenging.

 And why not?
-After all, software development has always been an expensive process and one that often takes months or years to complete.
+After all, software development has always been an expensive process, and one that often takes months or even years to complete.

-Lean is one of the most reliable software development philosophies, which focuses on eliminating waste and optimizing fast product delivery.
+Lean is one of the most reliable software development philosophies, focusing on eliminating waste and optimizing fast product delivery.

-The idea behind it is that you stay focused on delivering value as quickly as possible instead of building unnecessary stuff in your product.
-This way, you will provide more value than what you planned for.
+The idea behind it is that you stay focused on delivering value as quickly as possible instead of building unnecessary features into your product.
+This way, you will provide more value than initially planned.

 If you're unsure about how to begin, here's a step-by-step guide for you.

-We’ll give you an overview of lean software development and all the essential Lean principles.
-We will discuss how this philosophy differs from Agile and explain Lean roles and responsibilities.
+We’ll give you an overview of Lean software development and all the essential Lean principles.
+We will also discuss how this philosophy differs from Agile and explain Lean roles and responsibilities.

 Let’s begin!